 Overview of Higher Education in Arizona

-Arizona is home to 71 degree-granting institutions, according to a report from the NCES.
-Of those schools, 29 are public institutions, 12 are non-profit, and 30 are for-profit.
+Arizona is home to 62 degree-granting institutions, according to the NCES.
+Of those schools, 26 are public institutions, 10 are non-profit, and 26 are for-profit.

-The NCES also looked at the tuition and fees at Arizona’s 4-year public institutions from that same year.
-In-state students paid an average of $10,660 per year, which is above the national average, while the cost for out-of-state students was right in line with the national average at $26,383.
+The NCES also reports that the average cost of tuition and fees at Arizona’s 4 year public institutions for in-state students is $11,410 per year, which is above the national average.
+The average cost for out-of-state students is $25,426, which is a bit lower than the national average.